kissmetrics/KISSmetrics-iOS-SDK/README.md

 Create a Swift Bridging Header using "How to create a Swift Bridging Header Manually" instructions in http://www.learnswiftonline.com/getting-started/adding-swift-bridging-header/

-Your header will look something like thisL\
+Your header will look something like this:

 ```objective-c
 //